brmoreir/brmoreir/README.md

 </br>

-_Learning about open-source things, one comit at a time._
+_Learning about open-source things, one commit at a time._

 </br>